-Whether you are investing your savings in a self-managed brokerage account, a retirement account, such as a 401(k) or IRA, or via a robo-advisor, you need to know the impact of mutual fund expense ratios on your portfolio value.
+Whether you are investing your savings in a self-managed brokerage account, a retirement account, such as a 401(k) or IRA, or via a robo-advisor, it is important to know how mutual fund expense ratios affect your portfolio value.

 Table of Contents